Chicken Rogan Josh Recipe (Traditional Kashmiri Style)

 Pinterest Hidden Image

 Mohit and I travel frequently to various countries for work and leisure.
 We usually try to eat local cuisine and occasionally visit local Indian restaurants.
 However, most of our trips to these Indian restaurants have been very disappointing.
-They serve food that is far from the actual Indian taste and, honestly, is quite disgusting.
+They serve food that is far from authentic Indian flavor and, honestly, is quite wrong.
 This makes me sad because people who haven’t tasted the dishes might think this is what Indian food is.

 One of the dishes that is most often tampered with is Rogan Josh.
 Most restaurants make onion-tomato gravy, add chicken or mutton, and pass it off as Rogan Josh.
 It is not even remotely close to the thin, dry ginger and fennel-flavored curry with Rogan (oil) floating on top.